Trefoiler/tiktok_video_data/README.md

 - Make extra columns on the csv file for calculations of the data:
     - percent views that liked
     - percent liked that favorited
+- Format the output file better
+    - bold titles
+    - change width of columns
+    - make percents appear as percents
-- Add conditional formatting to the output csv file.
+    - add conditional formatting to numerical values

 ### `tiktok_scraper/profile_scraper.py`